MdSazzadIslam/energy-consumption-app/README.md

-# -energy-consumption
+# energy-consumption-app
-Technichal assignment for the Backend Role
+Technical assignment for the Backend Role